MarioPossamato/dougbowser/README.md

 ## Who gets credit for this?
 - Mario Possamato for DougBowser
 - SimonTime, Blawar, RedDuckss, and 0Liam for course documentation
-- Kinnay for his NintendoClients repository, and for helping me fix my encryption module
+- Kinnay for his NintendoClients repository
+- Kinnay and 0Liam for helping me fix my encryption module